smpallen99/coherence/README.md

 end
 ```

-An alternative approach is add the authorization plugs to individual controllers that require authentication.
-You will want to use this approach if you require authorization for a subset of actions in a controller.
+An alternative approach is add the authentication plugs to individual controllers that require authentication.
+You will want to use this approach if you require authentication for a subset of actions in a controller.

 For example, lets say you want to show a list of products for everyone visiting the site, but only want authenticated users to be able to create, update, and delete products.
 You could do the following: